numbas/editor-docs/source/question-parts.rst

 .. glossary::
     Minimum value
         The smallest value accepted as correct.

     Maximum value
         The largest value accepted as correct.

     Must answer be an integer?
         If this is ticked and the student's answer is not a whole number, the penalty is applied.

+    Precision restriction
+        You can insist that the student gives their answer to a particular number of decimal places or significant figures.
+For example, if you want the answer to be given to 3 decimal places, :math:`3.1` will fail this restriction, while :math:`3.100` will pass.
+If the precision doesn't matter, select "None".

 Match text pattern
 ------------------